 Osprey Levity 60

-This is Osprey’s answer to the wide range of ultralight packs popping up everywhere these days.
+The Osprey Levity is their answer to the wide range of ultralight packs popping up everywhere these days.
 The levity is their updated version of the previous ultralight model the Osprey Exos.
-The Levity weighs less than 2lbs which is pretty amazing while still providing you with a metal frame.
+The Levity weighs less than 2lbs, which is pretty amazing while still providing you with a metal frame.
 Like most Osprey packs it has a solid construction.
-Despite its lightweight build, the bag is surprisingly robust and the straps sit well on your shoulders and back.
+Despite its lightweight build, the bag is surprisingly robust, and the straps sit well on your shoulders and back.
 The vented back ensures you don’t overheat when carrying the pack.
 It does have an internal frame and can carry a load up to around 30lbs, but any past that it will likely be uncomfortable to wear on extended periods.

 Weight: 2 lbs.
 0.6 oz.